reporting pixel for marketing campaign

 Learn more about studying Cybersecurity at Rockford University.

-This 2+2 program allows you to earn your Associate degree at Harper Community College before transferring to Rockford University to finish your Bachelor’s degree.
+This 2+2 program allows you to earn your Associate degree at Harper Community College before transferring to RU to finish your bachelor’s degree.

 To take part in this 2+2 agreement, eligible Harper students must: